Nihil-1/FF8ModdingWiki/index.md

 ---

-This wiki will be divided in 3 main sections
+This wiki will be divided in 3 main sections.
+For easier navigation you can use the side bar on the left.

 - [Modding user guide]({{site.baseurl}}/FF8/UserGuide/index)
 - [Modding technical reference]({{site.baseurl}}/FF8/TechnicalReference/index)